Dr. Troy D. Paino, President

 - Creating a diverse and inclusive community as an essential requirement to fulfill Mary Washington’s public purpose.

 Dr. Paino has delivered and continues to deliver on all of these initiatives while also overseeing a number of capital projects and putting the University on firmer financial footing.
-During his tenure, he has successfully recruited more diverse faculty and increased opportunities for minority and non-traditional learners.
-He has made faculty and staff compensation a priority while also investing resources in the mental health services at the Talley Center and UMW’s Office of Disability Resources to meet the growing needs of twenty-first century students.
+He has made faculty and staff compensation a priority while also investing resources in the mental health services at the Talley Center for Counseling Services and UMW’s Office of Disability Resources to meet the growing needs of twenty-first century students.

-Throughout this period, UMW has increased its retention rate and recruited a more diverse and talented student body while simultaneously increasing the school’s academic profile.
-In 2020, the University of Mary Washington was named one of the top producers of Student Fulbright Awards, according to the U.S. Department of State’s Bureau of Educational and Cultural Affairs, and students, faculty and alumni continue to achieve this recognition in record numbers.
+Throughout this period, UMW has increased its retention rate and recruited a talented student body while simultaneously increasing the school’s academic profile.
+In 2020, the University of Mary Washington was named one of the top producers of Student Fulbright Awards, according to the U.S. Department of State’s Bureau of Educational and Cultural Affairs, and students, faculty, and alumni continue to achieve this recognition in record numbers.
+In 2024, UMW earned a top 10 ranking among public liberal arts colleges in U.S. News and World Report, a category it established itself in just two years before.
+Annual rankings include The Princeton Review’s best colleges, Fiske’s “best and most interesting schools,” and Washington Monthly’s “best bang for the buck.”

-Dr. Paino’s student-centered approach has been recognized nationally, with NASPA-Student Affairs Administrators in Higher Education selecting Paino to receive the 2023 President’s Award, following a Region III President’s Award honors in 2022.
+Dr. Paino’s student-centered approach has been recognized nationally, with NASPA-Student Affairs Administrators in Higher Education selecting Paino to receive the 2023 President’s Award, following honors recognition for the Region III President’s Award in 2022.
 Both awards recognize a college or university president or chancellor who has, over a sustained period, advanced the quality of student life on campus by supporting the institution’s student affairs staff and initiatives.
 It is the highest honor NASPA bestows on a college or university president or chancellor.
+In the Commonwealth, President Paino receives annual accolades on the Virginia Business Power 500 Power List, and, in 2024, he was listed among the “50 most influential people in Northern Virginia” by Northern Virginia Magazine.

-Meanwhile, academic programs are expanding, especially in the area of technology, with the rapid growth of the Communication and Digital Studies, Computer Science, and Cybersecurity programs.
-In addition, Dr. Paino has made a commitment to expand UMW’s academic offerings to the community by increasing the number of credit and non-credit courses offered, including new certifications and other professional development opportunities that will impact the region and support economic growth.
+Dr. Paino has made a commitment to expand UMW’s academic offerings to the community by increasing the number of credit and non-credit courses offered, including new certifications and other professional development opportunities that will impact the region and support economic growth.
+He encourages the development of academic programs in high-demand areas particularly through the intersection with technology, with the rapid growth of the Communication and Digital Studies, Computer Science, and Cybersecurity programs.
+Recent additions have included Entrepreneurship and Data Science.

 His teaching and scholarly interests include American higher education, 20th-century cultural and social history, and American legal history.
 He has written extensively on the history of American sports and published his book, The Social History of the United States: 1960s, in 2008.